UKRN-Open-Research/t3-data-sharing/_episodes/02-pedagogy.md

 Here we hand over to Louise Howson from the Bristol Institute of Teaching and Learning who is helping with some of the techniques for running an engaging and effective workshop.

+### Workshop administration

+We will not cover this in the workshop, but we have put together a checklist which you may find useful for the administrative side of organising and running your workshop.

+The checklist can be found <a href="{{ site.workshop_admin_doc }}" target="_blank">here</a>.